 I recommend moisturizing about 5 minutes after applying, preferably with a natural moisturizer, such as raw organic coconut oil.

-1. For Arthritis, Osteoporosis, Joint pain – Magnesium oil relaxes the muscles around the painful areas.
+1. Magnesium Oil for Arthritis, Osteoporosis, Joint pain – Magnesium oil relaxes the muscles around the painful areas.
 Rub some of it around the painful spots.
 As for osteoporosis, Magnesium oil may act as a buffer against diets with high acidity, as well as substitute for a lack of calcium in the bones.

-2. Injuries, muscle cramps – Apply Pure Magnesium Oil to the problem-area as needed.
+2. Magnesium Oil for Muscle Pain & Injuries – Apply Pure Magnesium Oil to the problem-area as needed.
 You can also soak a paper towel with it and place it on a sprained ankle or pulled muscle.
 Wrap the whole thing with a shrink wrap or household plastic rap to keep it secure and moist, for at least 4 hours (up to 8 hours).
 Let it air dry an hour before you repeat the process.

-3. Better Sleep, Stress reduction and relaxation – Rub magnesium oil on your feet before you go to sleep.
+3. Magneium Oil for better Sleep, Stress reduction and relaxation – Rub magnesium oil on your feet before you go to sleep.
 Put your socks on.

 4. For More Energy – Apply the oil liberally on your body in the morning.

-5. Mouth wash: – dilute ¼ tsp into 1 oz. of water.
+5. Magnsium Oil for Teeth (Mouth wash): – dilute ¼ tsp into 1 oz. of water.
 Gargle for 60 seconds.
 DO NOT SWALLOW.
 This is excellent for the gums; it will freshen your breath, strengthen teeth and is great for gingivitis.
 Not for children under the age of 15.

 Caution: Magnesium oil is NOT to be ingested.
-Keep out of open wounds, cuts, scrapes, eyes, and nasal cavities.
+Generally, keep away from big open wounds, eyes, and nasal cavities.
 Keep off of genitalia.
 Keep out of reach of children.

 Which Magnesium Oil is the Best?